adolgert/CompetingClocks.jl/docs/src/distrib.md

 As you can see by comparison with the hazards version, it's simple to write the algorithm to accommodate either method of sampling.
 Therefore, each distribution can choose which interface to support.

+## Acknowledgement

+This section comes was created by the Analytical Framework for Infectious Disease Dynamics (AFIDD) group at Cornell University in conjunction with the USDA Agricultural Research Service.
+This work was supported by the Science & Technology Directorate, Department of Homeland Security via interagency agreement no. HSHQDC-10-X-00138.